PyMoDAQ/PyMoDAQ/docs/src/glossary.rst

     GUI for actuators and detectors, with subsequent classes: ``DAQ_Move`` and ``DAQ_Viewer``, see :ref:`control_modules`

   DashBoard
-    GUI allowing configuration and loading of a *preset* of actuators and detectors.
+    GUI allowing configuration and loading of a :term:`preset` file of actuators and detectors.
 You can also start extensions from its GUI such as the :ref:`DAQ_Scan_module`, :ref:`DAQ_Logger_module`, ...
-See :ref:`Dashboard_module`
+See :ref:`the Dashboard section <Dashboard_module>` of the documentation.

   DataDim
     Enum for the dimensionality representation of the data object, for instance scalars have a dimensionality *Data0D*,